Security Guide

 $ENDPOINT

 The token endpoint must be used when using tokens.
 After deployment is complete, the token endpoint will be available in the token endpoint list (marked “Token”).
-To use the token endpoint, the token should be sendt as a bearer authorization header:
+To use the token endpoint, the token should be sent as a bearer authorization header:

 curl -H "Authorization: Bearer $TOKEN" $ENDPOINT